goeiebook/creativelab/README.md

 ---

-I found the basketball, hidden in the undergrowth.
+I found the basketball, hidden in undergrowth.
+I smiled and reached out to pick it up.
+But something was wrong.
 It had been stabbed.
+Disgusted, I dropped it and walked away.
+A few hours later I thought I should take a picture of it.
+Because it seems I'm beginning to write a story now, about code and circumstance.
+And the basketball was part of that now.
+So I walked back to the park and photographed the ball.
+Then I picked it up and dropped it into a garbage can.
+The garbage can stank like bagged dog shit.

 ![stabbed basketball][brokenball]

 ---

 Suddenly the workflow stops working.
 A modified localstorage structure no longer persists when the page is reloaded.
 Is there a parallel to the fate of the basketball?
 Have the Creative Lab staff closed a hole?
 In an attempt to understand what's happening, I open the source code and read.
 It's a large file.
-Not obfuscated, but noisey.
+Not obfuscated, but noisy.
 Chrome Dev Console slows to a crawl converting the code to a readable format.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]